Ludus-hub/core-site/README.md

 Math Master is an open source enterniamnet site.
 Our services include local games, a music and music streamer, calculator, and file explorer.
 Our goal is to allow our users acsess to as many things as possible unrestricted.
 Site works almost fully without any setup.
 Cannot run fully locally.
 Will need to setup with Firebase for sign in and cloud capabilities.

+Warning!
+97% of app was made using generative ai!

 Features

 * **Stealth & Disguise:** * **Canvas Mode:** Disguise the site as an educational tool ("Quizzes 2").